liqotech/liqo/docs/pages/User/Configure/scheduling.md

 The default Kubernetes scheduler is not Liqo-aware, hence we may need to use some tricks to force the scheduler to start a pod on a given cluster.

 ### Default scheduling behavior
-By default, the Kubernetes scheduler selects the node with the highest free resources.
+By default, the Kubernetes scheduler selects the node with the highest amount of free resources.
 Given that the virtual node summarizes all the resources shared by a given foreign cluster (no matter how many remote physical nodes are involved), is very likely that the above node will be perceived as *fatter* than any physical node available locally.
 Hence, very likely, new pods will be scheduled on that node.

 However, in general, you cannot know which node (either local, or in the foreign cluster) will be selected: it simply depends on the amount of available resources.